COVID-19 (Coronavirus) Admissions Updates

 Small Classes; Maximum Attention

-Flexible Class Schedule
+Full Time Class Schedule

 Support for Research Requirements

 Embedded in the required coursework, all students are expected to complete a dissertation prior to beginning their clinical internship to help inform their practice.
-Students work closely with their advisor to fulfill this requirement as it relates to your chosen specialization.
+Students work closely with their advisor to fulfill this requirement as it relates to your chosen emphasis.

-Practica and the final-year internship are integral to our scholar-practitioner curriculum.
+Practica and the final-year internship are integral to our practitioner-scholar curriculum.
 In the fifth- and final-year of the program all students are required to complete a full-time clinical internship.
 This may be a local or national placement and students enroll in a 3 unit course each semester of the final year as part of this requirement.